19hours/sg-statutes/Acts/Road Traffic Act.md

 (i) has ceased to be kept or used on any road in Singapore;

-(ii) has been or will, within the prescribed period, be destroyed or permanently removed from Singapore;
+(ii) has been or will, within the prescribed period, be destroyed or removed from Singapore;

 [Act 37 of 2012 wef 01/01/2013]

+[Act 23 of 2013 wef 01/01/2014]

 (iii) has become wholly unfit for further use; or